Everything you need to know about this year's Yardworks Festival: who you can see, what you can do, what you can eat, and more.

 Yardworks is designed to be fun for all the family, regardless of age.
 Under 16s go free, and there will be a range of free activities taking place throughout the weekend to keep kids, and parents, entertained – including Mia McGregor's popular participatory art project where youngsters will be able to make their own graffiti cubes.
 As well as this, there will be various other workshops taking place across the venue including hip-hop dance workshops, screen-printing workshops, 'paint your name' graffiti workshops, and sewing workshops which will run in collaboration with Eastvale Place residents Trakke.

 Of course, it wouldn't be Yardworks without the OG, and best, club night for kids and parents, Mini Manoeuvres.
 Running from the Warehouse on both days, with DJs providing plenty of tunes, it's sure to be a great laugh for all the family – however, it's worth noting that this is a ticketed event, so make sure to grab a ticket beforehand to ensure entry – tickets can be purchased here.

 Which artists will be there?

-Sold.
-Anything else I need to know?
+Sounds good, is there anything else I need to know?